-- The IHS HIV Program supports the CDC recommendations and (if possible given resource constraints and potential jurisdictional issues) suggests each facility attempt to move toward more routinized HIV testing.
+- The IHS HIV Program supports CDC and NIH recommendations and (if possible given resource constraints and potential jurisdictional issues) suggests each facility attempt to move toward more routinized HIV testing.

 - HIV prevalence has not been established in IHS or most AI/AN communities and thus (given other co-existing risk factors and health disparities), IHS recommends routine HIV testing.